BraianLima/IntegrationViaCep/README.md

 #################################### EN ###########################################

-# Integration system with ViaCep
+# Integration system with ViaCep - returning Brazil postal codes

 ### Developed in C#, using .Net 6